StunIsLove/python_webcam_facefind/README.md

-Python script implemented on OpenCV to detect faces on a webcam image in real time.
+A Python script for recognizing faces in real-time streaming video from a webcam.
+The OpenCV library and the standard Frontalface cascade were used.
+Implemented counting of faces detected in streaming video.

+Used Python 3.6.8, OpenCV Contrib 4.2.0.32.